 More About Symptoms

 As mentioned earlier, trauma based responses are incredibly common when dealing with people in mental health settings.
 It is also very common for clinicians to notice trauma based responses or symptoms in people, bring the subject up, and have the person (initially) deny or minimize the impact of trauma on their current behaviors and coping skills.

 A good percentage of people have no inkling that their anxieties, depression, relationship issues, or other issues can be traced back to or triggered by trauma that happened -often times- many years ago.
 It’s not uncommon to have a person flat out say no, they did not have any major traumas as a child, only to find out later that they had lived through situations that were clearly traumatic.

 This is understandable.
 No one likes to think about traumatic events.
 Even thinking about fictional trauma can be painful and change our autonomic systems.
 You can observe changes in your own body as you read a suspenseful book.
 If our autonomic systems can be triggered by simply imagining a fictional scene, think about how people’s systems respond when they are faced with having to think about real trauma experiences.

 The DSM 5 is written for professionals in technical language.
 We use it in the US, but most of the rest of the world uses the ICD10, and, in fact, all US insurances require ICD10 diagnoses for reimbursement, not those from the DSM.
 The DSM 5 added an entire category called Trauma and Stressor Related Disorders to its classification system which brings it more in line with the ICD 10.
-Both classification systems use very similar symptoms for diagnosing. see also The DSM 5 changes explained by the VA
+Both classification systems use very similar symptoms for diagnosing. see also The DSM 5 criteria as explained by the VA